LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform

 A total of 185 participants completed the hand redirection experiment.
 The VR devices they used are listed in Table~\ref{tab:headset_types_all_exp}.
 After excluding 22 non-compliant participants (11.89\% of the whole dataset) who consistently selected only "faster" or "slower" in all trials, valid data were obtained from 163 participants (106 males, 45 females, 12 others; mean age = 32.012 $\pm$ 9.187).
-Data from each participant were fitted to a psychometric sigmoid function to calculate the "faster" and "slower" thresholds, and the point of subjective equality (PSE).